-5.2.4.5 S.M.A.R.T.
+5.2.3.5 S.M.A.R.T.

-Through the S.M.A.R.T.
-(Self-Monitoring, Analysis, and Reporting Technology) system, modern hard disk drives incorporate a suite of advanced diagnostics that monitor the internal operations of a drive and provide an early warning for many types of potential problems.
+Through the S.M.A.R.T. system, modern hard disk drives incorporate a suite of advanced diagnostics that monitor the internal operations of a drive and provide an early warning for many types of potential problems.
 When a potential problem is detected, the drive can be repaired or replaced before any data is lost or damaged.

-Here you can find tree with hard drives for which you can view S.M.A.R.T. information.
+Here you can find a tree with hard drives for which you can view S.M.A.R.T. information.

-It is possible to view information about separate hard drive or summary for all drives in the system.
+It is possible to view information about separate hard drives or a summary for all drives in the system.

-To view S.M.A.R.T. information for a hard drive - please click on appropriate drive name.

-To view summary please click on "all units"
+- To view S.M.A.R.T. information for a hard drive please click on appropriate drive name - To view summary please click on "all units"

-Function: S.M.A.R.T. units health status
+Function: S.M.A.R.T. unit's health status